antfu-collective/vitesse-webext/README.md

 `web-ext` auto reload the extension when `extension/` files changed.

-> While Vite handles HMR automatically in the most of the case, [Extensions Reloader](https://chrome.google.com/webstore/detail/fimgfedafeadlieiabdeeaodndnlbhid) is still recommanded for cleaner hard reloading.
+> While Vite handles HMR automatically in the most of the case, [Extensions Reloader](https://chrome.google.com/webstore/detail/fimgfedafeadlieiabdeeaodndnlbhid) is still recommended for cleaner hard reloading.

 ## Using Gitpod